The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: Introduction

 Combining this with the computation of $\Pic(\mathrm{Bun}_{G^{\red}}^\delta(C/k))$ by Biswas-Hoffmann \cite{BH10}, we get a description of the Picard group of the moduli stack of $G$-bundles over a fixed $k$-curve $C$, for any connected smooth linear algebraic group $G$.

 Hence, from now on, we will focus on the Picard group of $\bg{G}^{\delta}$ for a reductive group $G$.
-Note that the Picard group of $\Mg$ is well-known up to torsion (and completely known if $\mathrm{char}(k)=0$; see \cite{FV} for some recent progress in $\mathrm{char}(k)>0$) and the pull-back morphism
+Note that the Picard group of $\Mg$ is well-known up to torsion.
+If $\mathrm{char}(k)\neq 2$ is completely known (see \cite{FV} and references therein).
+The pull-back morphism

 is injective since $\Phi_G^{\delta}$ is fpqc and cohomologically flat in degree zero (that we baptize Stein) by Proposition \ref{P:SteinG}.
 Therefore, we can focus our attention onto the relative Picard group